2009 Democratic Party of Japan leadership election

 The 2009 Democratic Party of Japan leadership election was held on 16 May 2009.
 The election was held to replace outgoing president Ichirō Ozawa, who resigned in early May after being implicated in a corruption scandal.
 With an election looming later in the year, his successor would become the party's candidate for Prime Minister.

 Yukio Hatoyama was elected leader with 124 votes against opponent Katsuya Okada, who won 95 votes.
 Hatoyama went on to win the August general election and become Prime Minister.

 Background

 Ozawa became president of the DPJ in 2006 and was re-elected twice unopposed in September 2006 and September 2008.
 During his tenure, he forged alliances with other minor opposition parties, and carried the party to victory in the 2007 upper house election, a major blow to the ruling Liberal Democratic Party.
 The government had struggled since the departure of Prime Minister Junichiro Koizumi, and by 2009 the DPJ was ahead in the polls and stood a good chance of taking power for the first time in that year's general election.

 In March, Ozawa's personal secretary was arrested over allegations that he had accepted 35 million yen in illegal donations from the Nishimatsu construction firm.
 Ozawa denied knowledge or involvement, but came under scrutiny and public pressure.
 By May, 70% of voters believed he could no longer remain leader.
 He announced his resignation on 12 May.

+Electoral system

+Candidates were required to gather endorsements from twenty (maximum 25) of the party's members of the National Diet in order to stand.
+Each Diet member was eligible to vote (221 total).
+If no candidate won more than 50% of votes, a runoff was to be held the same day.
+Nominations were taken on the 16th and the election held the same day.